 Ireland won again in 2020 with 17 wins to 10 with a French trained winner in the other race before a record victory for the Irish in 2021 with a landslide 23 wins to Great Britain’s 5.
 Although there were double the British winners from the previous year in 2022 with 10, Ireland won the Prestbury Cup once more thanks to their 18 wins.
 The 2023 result was a repeat of the previous year with an 18-10 victory for the Irish.

-This meant the Prestbury Cup went to Ireland for a fourth year in a row, with Britain’s winless streak extending to eight years.
+This meant the Prestbury Cup went to Ireland for a fifth year in a row, with Britain’s winless streak extending to nine years.

 Day by Day Overview